Shohan999Ronol/Project-Music-player--javaFX-/README.md

 # Overview

 This Music Player project is a fun JavaFX application developed by Shohan Islam Joy (nickname: Ronol) for learning purposes.
-The application allows you to play, pause, skip forward and backward, adjust volume, and add songs to the playlist.
+The application allows you to play, pause, skip forward and backward, adjust the volume, and add songs to the playlist.

-# eatures
+# Features

 Play/pause functionality: Press the Space key to play or pause the currently playing song.
 Next song: Press the 'n' key to skip to the next song in the playlist.